 Why Are Wishbones Supposed to be Lucky?

-One of the more iconic images of the holidays is that of two family members (usually kids) fighting over a wishbone.
-Each struggles to crack the bone and get the bigger piece, ensuring good luck and that his or her wish will be granted.
-What's behind this rather odd piece of folklore?
+As each struggles to crack the bone and get the bigger piece, the one who comes out victorious ensures good luck and that his or her wish will come true.
+But what's behind this rather odd piece of folklore?

 Advertisement